Editor’s note: Read This Book Before You Hire A Lawyer Or Speak to the Insurance Company

 The right lawyer will help you navigate this complex process, but you first have to find the best attorney for your case.
 Our comprehensive car accident guide will help you understand these important first steps and teach you about your rights.

-If were involved in a car accident and do not know what to do next, you are not alone!
+If you were involved in a car accident and do not know what to do next, you are not alone!
 Traffic collisions are reported every 1 minute and 40 seconds.
-This easy-to read car accident handbook will explains all the information you need to move forward with confidence—from clarifying the Michigan no-fault laws in easy to understand language to discovering the important hidden deadlines in establishing your case.
+This easy-to read car accident handbook will explain all the information you need to move forward with confidence—from clarifying the Michigan no-fault laws in easy to understand language to discovering the important hidden deadlines in establishing your case.

 By downloading The Ultimate Michigan Car Accident Handbook, you can eliminate hours of stress, confusion, and uncertainty in a single click.
 Although the book sells for $14.95 plus postage, we will immediately email a PDF document to you for free if you complete the form at the bottom of this page.